Amanyara

 • Fitness enthusiasts will not want for activities here between the four clay tennis courts, a Pilates studio, outdoor yoga sala and fitness center.
 On the beach, you’ll find everything you need for an aquatic adventure: kayaks, sailboats, paddleboards, sailing catamarans and gear for snorkeling.

-• Those looking to connect with the natural surroundings can learn more about them at the resort’s Nature Discovery Center (book a hike to explore the island on foot with an expert).
+• Families looking to connect with the natural surroundings can learn more about them at the resort’s Nature Discovery Center (book a hike to explore the island on foot with an expert).
 Or visit the southeast end of the island’s stable to ride the friendly horses.

 The Rooms

-• The 36 stand-alone timber-shingled pavilions are enclosed by three glass walls, while the 20 villas each sit on one-and-a-half acres each.
+• The 38 stand-alone timber-shingled pavilions are enclosed by three glass walls, while the 19 villas each sit on one-and-a-half acres each.

 • All guest quarters are minimally decorated in creams and taupes and feature dramatic platform beds, and views of reflecting ponds, gardens or the ocean.